PhD in Intercultural Studies

 Scholarships

-Merit-based scholarships are available to eligible incoming PhD Intercultural Studies students each year on the basis of an outstanding application.
-Upon application each student is automatically considered for a King and Crowell Fellowship, which covers over 90 percent of the cost of tuition for up to three years of the program.
-Incoming PhD Intercultural Studies students are also eligible for the Charles E. Fuller Annual Scholarship, which is awarded based on financial need and covers up to 15 percent of the cost of tuition.
-In addition, special scholarships have been established to provide financial aid to returning students at Fuller.
+Scholarships are available each year to eligible incoming PhD Intercultural Studies students on the basis of an outstanding application.
+These may cover 90 percent of the cost of tuition for up to three years of the program.
+In addition, students may apply for other scholarships, some of which have been established to provide financial aid to Intercultural Studies students.

 Upcoming Events